 For additional information about school choices in California, visit these resources:

-California will celebrate National School Choice Week 2020 with a record-breaking 2,868 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/california/.
+California celebrated National School Choice Week 2020 with a record-breaking 2,868 events and activities across the state.
+Click the button below to learn more about school choice in California.

 "Shining a spotlight on effective educational options for every child"